hackclub/hackclub/workshops/shared_clipboard/README.md

 ```
 This function takes any number of arguments (called a "vararg" function.
 The `...interface{}` lets it accept any number of variables of any type.), nicely formats them in brackets, and prints it out if `printDebugInfo` is `true`.
 We keep it false unless the user uses the debug option.

-If we use the debug function the output will look like this:
+When we use the debug function the output will look like this:
 ```
 verbose: [some message to be shown if in debug mode]
 ```

 ### Handle the client

+So we've connected to a client now.
+Then we'll set up everything so we can receive and send clipboards from it.

 ```go
 func handleClient(c net.Conn) {